 Distinction between good and bad dreams:

-Votive inscriptions revealing help had been given in improving health can be found at the Shrine of Apollo at Delphi, also at the Temple Epidaurus, which was dedicated to the cult of Aesculapius, Aesculapius was a highly regarded healer.
+Votive inscriptions, revealing help had been given in improving health, can be found at the Shrine of Apollo at Delphi, also at the Temple Epidaurus which was dedicated to the cult of Aesculapius, Aesculapius was a highly regarded healer.

 Rituals before sleeping:

 The Greeks practiced pre-sleep rituals, they purified and dedicated themselves.
-They did this by preparing themselves for two days before entering the shrine, they abstained from sex, did not eat, fish, meat or fowl and they only drank water.
+They did this by preparing themselves for two days before entering the shrine, they abstained from sex, did not eat fish, meat or fowl and they only drank water.
 They made an animal sacrifice to the god they wished to invoke in their dreams.
-Some subjects stood before a statue of the god in order to be imbued with feeling of awe before they slept and entered a dream state.
+Some subjects stood before a statue of the god in order to be imbued with feelings of awe before they slept and entered a dream state.
 After preparations the subject would then lay down, they slept upon the skin of an animal that had been sacrificed.

 Dreams that heal:

-During the night, priests stood by the bedside of a sick dreamer, dressed as gods, this was done to give the patient medical treatment.
+During the night, priests stood by the bedside of a sick dreamer dressed as gods, this was done to give the patient medical treatment.
 The following morning the subject’s dreams were interpreted by the priest, and the priest would then tell the subject the best way to care for their health.

 Beings of light dream couriers: